 “Don’t canonize me too soon.
 I’m perfectly capable of fathering a child.” -Francis of Assisi, just wanting to put that out there

-As previously mentioned, this biography of St. Francis of Assisi written by Omer Englebert basically runs through Francis’s entire life, from a partying, privileged youth to an old, old man of 44.
+This biography of St. Francis of Assisi written by Omer Englebert basically runs through Francis’s entire life, from a partying, privileged youth to an old, old man of 44.
 And that was just perfect for me.
 I will be traveling to Assisi, Italy for the first time this week and wanted to learn as much as I could about its most famous resident.
 I’ve heard of St. Francis of Assisi before, obviously, but I knew nothing of what he was really all about, like how he makes being dirt poor seem just a little less shitty for instance.
 Assisi is basically a day-trip destination where most of your time in Italy will not be spent so learning about it beforehand could be beneficial if you’re a nerd like me.
 Which you probably are if you’ve read this far.
 Thanks for that!

 What we learn: